AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ### About List-Unsubscribe {#about-list-unsubscribe}

-Adding an SMTP header called **List-Unsubscribe** is mandatory to ensure optimal deliverability management.
+Adding an SMTP header called **List-Unsubscribe** is mandatory to ensure optimal deliverability management.Starting on June 1, 2024, Yahoo and Gmail will be requiring senders to comply with One-Click List-Unsubscribe.
+To understand how to configure One-Click List-Unsubscribe please see below.

 This header can be used as an alternative to the "Report as SPAM" icon.
-It will display as an unsubscription link in the email interface.
+It will display as an unsubscribe link in the email interface.

-Using this functionality helps to protect your reputation and feedback will be executed as an unsubscription.
+Using this functionality helps to protect your reputation and feedback will be executed as an unsubscribe.

 To use List-Unsubscribe, you must enter a command line similar to as follows:

 ```
-List-Unsubscribe: mailto: client@newsletter.example.com?subject=unsubscribe?body=unsubscribe
+List-Unsubscribe: <mailto: client@newsletter.example.com?subject=unsubscribe?body=unsubscribe>
 ```

 >[!CAUTION]